spnda/volvo_vida_db/README.md

 The conversion methods found in the outputted CSV file can be applied with the `scripts/evaluate_conversion.py` script.
 It parses the expression into a simple executable AST that supports the feature set required for the expressions from the VIDA database.

+### Extracting scripts

+The VIDA database contains XML-based scripts that can read and write data from and to the car.
+These use the CAN protocol and are used to perform certain actions, but can also be used to figure out how the protocol works.
+Reading these scripts can allow us to figure out how the CAN-based protocol works and how we can make use of it.

+The `sql/extract_scripts.ps1` can be used to extract all script metadata into CSV files and the actual scripts into decompressed XML files.